Some posts contain compensated links. Please read this disclaimer for more info.

 Pool-wise, the same instructions apply.
 You also have to do your bit here and remember to give people around you enough space.

-And no, you do not have to wear a face mask whilst you’re sunbathing or when you’re in the sea!
+And no, you do not have to wear a face mask while you’re sunbathing or when you’re in the sea!

 What is Open In Turkey

 And that’s it.
-Remember, the Covid-19 situation is always changing so you should stay up to date with local news and listen to guidance.
-Whilst you’re in Turkey, remember to adhere to all rules in place at the time and if you’re not sure, simply ask someone what you need to do and they’ll give you the information you need.
-Everything is very clear, however, and instructions are given in many different languages.
+Remember, the Covid-19 situation is always changing, so you should stay up to date with local news and listen to guidance.
+While you’re in Turkey, remember to adhere to all rules in place at the time and if you’re not sure, simply ask someone what you need to do, and they’ll give you the information you need.
+Everything is very clear, however, and instructions are offered in many different languages.